 Our Station Relations Team manages the collection, input, and storage of station reference data.
 This team is a radio station's primary point of contact for all inquiries pertaining to station reference data.
-The Station Relations Team is available during Eastern business hours via telephone at (410) 312-8062, via email at rsimail@nielsen.com, or via fax at (410) 312-8619.
+The Station Relations Team is available during Eastern business hours via telephone at 667-786-4710 or via email at rsimail@nielsen.com.